tainacan/tainacan/src/readme.txt

 = Set up Taxonomies =

-You can also have metada as taxonomies, which you can configure with a set of hierarchical terms of your own vocabulary.
+You can also have metadata as taxonomies, which you can configure with a set of hierarchical terms of your own vocabulary.

 = Add links to your menu =